 In 2010, he was appointed as County Commissioner by the Dauphin County Court of Common Pleas to fill the unexpired term of Nick DiFrancesco.
 Mike was elected to his first four-year term in 2011 and re-elected in 2015.

-As Commissioner, he oversees 1,700 employees, a $335-million annual budget and the county’s Prison, Economic Development, Elections and Voter Registration, Veterans Affairs, and Public Safety Departments, among others.
+As Commissioner, he oversees 1,700 employees, a $335-million annual budget and the county’s Economic Development, Elections and Voter Registration, Veterans Affairs, and Public Safety Departments, among others.
 He also serves as Chairman of the Dauphin County Prison Board.

 In his first year as Commissioner, he coordinated countywide flood relief efforts in the wake of Tropical Storm Lee and Hurricane Irene.
 Overseeing the county’s emergency dispatch center, Mike called for 9-1-1 funding reform at the state level to ensure call centers had sufficient funding to keep pace with technology upgrades.
 He also headed up a countywide task force with former District Attorney Ed Marsico, law enforcement and local leaders to study the potential benefits of regionalizing the county’s 17 police departments to cut costs, enhance coverage, and increase public safety.